cindidong/DH110/Assignments/1/README.md

 - Once inside the particular lesson, there is no way to tell which section/chapter your current lesson is under.
 (2)

 *Solution: Add the current chapter to the title of the current lesson page, i.e. "The Basics: The Staff, Clef, and Ledger Lines".*

 - There is no indication on how many lessons are left in the section/chapter the lesson is in.
 (2)

 *Solution: Add the number of lessons left in the chapter to the title of the lesson page, i.e. "The Staff, Clef, and Ledger Lines (1/12)".*

 - There is sound for some animations in a particular lesson, which can be played by pressing the sound icon on the left of the content/script.
 However, this button is hard to see as it's small.
 (3)

-*Solution: Automatically play the sound when on the animation slide.*
+*Solution: Automatically play the sound when on an animation with sound.*

 ![Music Theory Lesson Page](https://user-images.githubusercontent.com/55977486/161964193-c66639d1-e091-468f-8729-ef77484f62c2.png)